telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## Additional fields in `httpInfo` for custom notifications

-Orion supports a boolean field `includePayload` in `httpInfo` for custom notifications that can be used to avoid payload in the outgoing notification.
-If `includePayload` is set to `true` then no payload is included in the notification (and `payload` field, if used, is ignored).
+Orion supports a boolean field `includePayload` in `httpCustom` for custom notifications that can be used to avoid payload in the outgoing notification.
+If `includePayload` is set to `false` then no payload is included in the notification (and `payload` field, if used, is ignored).
-Default value if `includePayload` if omitted is `true`.
+Default value if `includePayload` if omitted is `true` (that is, payload is included by default).

 [Top](#top)